Introduction to quilting

 Are there any other costs?
 Is there anything I need to bring?

-A selection of fabrics will be available for you to try, or you can bring your own scraps.
-Suitabliltiy of materials will will be discussed abd advised upon in class.
-Basic materials are provided.
+Access to basic materials and resources are available as part of this course.
+Bring a notebook and pen or pencil and a bag for your work.
+A selection of fabrics will be available for you to try, or you can bring your own fabrics and tools.
+Suitability of materials will be discussed in class.

 When I've finished, what course can I do next?

-The course is suitable for supporting or extending other textile related courses, and would also have an application to students with an interest in interior furnishings.
+We do run follow on courses in quilting that focus on specific themes such as geometrics, circles and curves through the year.
+The course is suitable for supporting or extending other textile related courses, and to students with an interest in interior furnishings.
+Please browse the City Lit website for upcoming courses.